 I know realizing the brisket was a tougher cut, I prepared a recipe that helped tenderize the meat.
 Marinading your meat helps with tenderizing.
 Cooking at a low temperature and slowly helps tenderize.
 And the foil tent trapping the moisture in helped tenderize.
 All these aspects together worked and our family ate a delicious Sunday dinner.

-- coarse pepper - 3 or 4 turns
+- coarse pepper (3 or 4 turns with the pepper mill)

 - Preheat oven to 325